djberg96/sctp-socket/README.md

 ## Future Plans

 * Add more specs.
-* Suggestions welcome.
+* Subclass the Socket class (but see known issues below).

 ## Known Issues

 Currently this has only been developed and tested on Linux.
 Other platforms will probably only be supported via community contributions.

-The sendv method is not available on some Linux variants.
-Use the sendmsg method instead.
+The sendv and recvv methods may not be available.
+Use the sendmsg and recvmsg methods instead.

+I am currently unable to subclass the Socket class from Ruby's standard library.
+For whatever reason the call to rb_call_super works, but the fileno is always set to nil.
+I think it's getting confused by the IPPROTO_SCTP value for the protocol, but I haven't nailed it down yet.

 Please report any issues on the github project page.